grafana-wizzy/wizzy/README.md

 ```

 ## Set Grafana properties
-Grafana properties can be set in wizzy by running following commands, if you have not set:
+Grafana properties can be set in wizzy by running following commands, if you have not set already:
 ```
 $ wizzy set grafana url GRAFANA_URL
 $ wizzy set grafana username USERNAME
 $ wizzy set grafana password PASSWORD
-$ wizzy set grafana debug_api TRUE/FALSE
+$ wizzy set grafana debug_api true
-	- an optional setting to debug Grafana API calls, false by default
+	- an optional setting to debug Grafana API calls, `false` by default
 ```

 ## Command Set
-There can be multiple arguments associated with each of the following commands representing Grafana entities.
+There can be multiple arguments, representing Grafana entities, associated with each of the following command sets.
 This is just a broader classification of the rich command set wizzy has.
 ```
 $ wizzy set ....
 $ wizzy create ....